cyberburi/Beer-Consumption-Classification/README.md

 PCA and LDA classification.

-Naive Bayes and kNN classification
+Naive Bayes and kNN classification.